WASHINGTON -- U.S. average rates on long-term mortgages rose this week but remained at historically low levels. The key 30-year loan stayed below 3%.

-Mortgage buyer Freddie Mac said Thursday the average rate on the 30-year, fixed-rate mortgage increased to 4.12% from 4.08% last week.
-Two weeks ago, the benchmark loan rate marked its steepest weekly drop in a decade, from 4.28%.
+Mortgage buyer Freddie Mac reported Thursday that the average rate on the 30-year home loan increased to 2.96% from 2.88% last week.
+By contrast, the rate averaged 3.60% a year ago.

 The average rate on the 15-year fixed-rate mortgage rose to 2.46% from 2.44% from last week.

 Homebuying demand continues as one of few bright spots in the pandemic-struck economy, especially for prospective buyers considering a first-time purchase, Freddie Mac noted.
 Still the lack of available homes remains an obstacle.

 Mortgage refinancing, which has boomed amid the record low interest rates this year, could cost many homeowners more because of a new fee announced Wednesday by Freddie Mac and its larger government-controlled sibling Fannie Mae.
 The new fee for lenders, equivalent to half a percent of the total home loan, is meant to provide a cushion for Fannie and Freddie against possible mortgage defaults in the severe economic downturn.
 It’s likely to be passed on to homeowners and is expected to cost an average of around $1,400.

 The fee was approved by the companies’ regulator, the Federal Housing Finance Agency.
 The fee will take effect Sept.
 1 and apply to most mortgage refinances.
 Mortgage lenders objected; the Mortgage Bankers Association said it will increase interest rates for already struggling homeowners.